Why Democrats face an uphill battle in Georgia’s Senate runoffs

 In the Atlanta area, precincts in which Biden outperformed Ossoff are $41,000 wealthier and have 37 percent more voters with at least a bachelor’s degree than the average precinct in those 10 counties.
 While in the average Atlanta area precinct 39 percent of voters are White and 43 percent are Black, in the Biden-but-not-Ossoff precincts, it’s 60 percent and 17 percent, respectively.
 What this tells us is that in Atlanta and its suburbs, it was people living in richer, Whiter and more educated precincts who voted for Biden and not Ossoff.

 However, outside of Atlanta we see something else.
 The average household income and average education levels are nearly the same in precincts where Biden did and did not outperform Ossoff.
-Precincts in this part of the state are 65 percent White and 25 percent Black, but precincts in which Biden overperformed Ossoff are 53 percent White and 36 percent Black.
+Precincts in this part of the state are 65 percent White and 25 percent Black, but precincts in which Biden outperformed Ossoff are 53 percent White and 36 percent Black.

 Obviously, not all voters in Georgia are White or Black.
 And there are differences among Hispanic and Asian American voters as well.
 However, since those groups make up only 5 percent and 2 percent of voters in an average precinct, respectively, the relative changes in those groups in average precincts compared with Biden-but-not-Ossoff precincts is relatively small.